-Study duration
+Study Duration

-The study will start at the date of study initiation in the selected hospitals where ROTATEQ® has been launched and conducted for at least three RV peak seasons, until sample size is accrued.
+The study will start at the date of study initiation in the selected hospitals where ROTATEQ® has been launched and conducted for four or less RV peak seasons.

-Inclusion criteria
+Inclusion Criteria

-All children, age-eligible to be vaccinated with ROTATEQ® (infants not older than 12 weeks when ROTATEQ® was introduced in the catchment areas of the selected hospitals), presenting with symptoms of severe AGE to one of the selected hospitals and whose parents signed an informed consent.
+All children, age-eligible to be vaccinated with ROTATEQ[®] (infants not older than 12 weeks when ROTATEQ[®] was introduced in the catchment areas of the selected hospitals), presenting with symptoms of severe AGE to one of the selected hospitals and whose parents signed an informed consent.

-Exclusion criteria
+Exclusion Criteria